runtimeverification/evm-semantics/README.md

 ### TODOs

-More local problems are defined with a small *TODO* next to them.
+More local problems are defined with a small *TODO* next to them in the semantics.

 Comments on EVM
 ===============